 The first time I ever created something substantial was when I launched CruJonesSociety.com with my friends in early 2008.
 The site was comprised of daily comedy essays and taught me a lot about the demands of constant content generation as well as the practical challenges of trying to grow something from the ground up.
 It was the first time I actually had to become Jon of All Trades and handle virtually every aspect of the site.

 One of our recurring features was called Happy Friday, which was an article that aggregated noteworthy links from throughout the week and put a funny spin on them.
-As I was digging into old editions of Happy Friday looking for something that would help inform a piece I was writing for EksAxis.com, I came across this entry from Happy Friday 57, from July 2009.
+As I was digging into old editions of Happy Friday looking for something that would help inform a piece I was writing for EksAxis.com (also now defunct), I came across this entry from Happy Friday 57, from July 2009.

 I’m referencing an article that had appeared on ESPN.com written by a vendor at Fenway Park.
 Here’s a snippet from Happy Friday:

 “Hauling cumbersome trays of shit up and down hundreds of flights of stairs in the oppressive heat of the dead of summer while fans yell at you to “get out of the fucking way” sounds physically and emotionally exhausting.

 And it is.
 Jack McCluskey, who’s been a vendor at Fenway since 2002 gives us an inside look at the life of a vendor.
 We would argue that there are few things as fascinating as listening to someone who has an unusual job talk about the ins and outs of that job, and to that end, McCluskey delivers the goods.
 All the good, all the bad, and all the bizarre are on display here.
 Very well done.”

 I had apparently been working on this podcast (without realizing it) for 5 years.